Skip to content

 Data

 Data refers to the amount of information transferred over an internet connection.
-It is measured in megabytes (MB), gigabytes (GB) and terabytes (TB).
+It is measured in megabytes (MB), Gigabytes (GB) and terabytes (TB).

 Learn more: What happens when you go over your data limit?